 The West-produced song was released in 2007 via Kanye’s G.O.O.D.
 Music record label.
 And the first thing that caught our attention is how the beat emerged to the forefront like a punch that you don’t see coming.
 And then a man says, “Hold on, is everybody ready?”
 A heavy applause is heard.
 And then the man continues, “Okay, here we go!”

 From that point on, while the drums are pounding the pavement, and the chopped-up sample is screamingly echoing eerily in the background.
 The imaginary rollercoaster starts moving, and Quence and Ye’s lyrical trip down memory lane takes us on a scenic route through a rough neighborhood.
-We visualized the good, the bad, and the ugly side of ghetto living is revealed in bold caption.
+We visualized the good, the bad, and the ugly side of ghetto living is revealed in a bold caption.

 Then Quence bodies the track with an unforgettable flow that embodies what an elite lyricist is supposed to possess.
 And like brown on rice, he naturally rides the bus-driven/transit beat over huge potholes and minuscule wreckage.
 But the song’s rocky message manages to give listeners that goosebump feeling because Quence delivers his childhood pain in a series of unadulterated images that once haunted his adolescent mind.